astrazeneca-cgr-publications/mantis-ml-release/README.md

 <br>

 #### `mantisml-overlap` external ranked file [-e]
-The external ranked gene list file may contain a single column with ranked genes or 2 columns, with the 2nd column containing p-values.
+The external ranked gene list file may contain a __single column__ with ranked genes or __two columns__ (tab-delimited), with the 2nd column containing p-values.
 Examples of external ranked lists for both cases are available at [example-input](example-input).

 #### `mantisml-overlap` Output